About this investment trust

 Capital at risk.
 The value of investments and the income from them can fall as well as rise and are not guaranteed.
 Investors may not get back the amount originally invested.

-Stefan Gries is manager of BlackRock Greater Europe Investment Trust plc.
-He is head of the European Equity team within the Fundamental Equity division of BlackRock’s Active Equity Group.
-He is co-manager on the European Absolute return (long/short) portfolios as well as on Pan European and Europe ex UK long-only portfolios.
-Prior to joining BlackRock in 2008, he spent two years at Scottish Widows Investment Partnership.
+Stefan Gries is co-manager of BlackRock Greater Europe Investment Trust plc.
+He is head of the European Equity team within the Fundamental Equity division of BlackRock’s Portfolio Management Group.
+He is co-manager on the European Absolute return (long/short) portfolios, as well as on Pan European and Europe ex UK long-only portfolios.
+Prior to joining BlackRock in 2008, Stefan spent two years at Scottish Widows Investment Partnership where he completed a two-year graduate programme.
 Since joining BlackRock, he has worked both as a portfolio manager and as an analyst covering, at various times, energy, pharmaceuticals and insurance on behalf of the European Equity team.
-He earned an MA in economics and Spanish.
+He earned an MA in economics and Spanish from the University of St. Andrews in 2005.

 Board of directors